-Documented open-source code - the full Commander24 source code, as well as various pre- and post-processing tools, 25 are made publicly available in a GitHub repository under a GPL license, and may be freely downloaded and
+Documented open-source code - the full Commander source code, as well as various pre- and post-processing tools, are made publicly available in a GitHub repository under a GPL license, and may be freely downloaded and http://beyondplanck.science extended within the general restriction of that license.
+Preliminary documentation is provided, although it is under continuous development, as is the source code itself.

-- 24 http://beyondplanck.science - 25 https://github.com/cosmoglobe/c3pp

-- extended within the general restriction of that license.
-Preliminary documentation is provided, 26 although it is under continuous development, as is the source code itself. - Cmake compilation easy compilation is supported through the Cmake environment; required external libraries are automatically downloaded and compiled. - Data downloader a Python-based tool is provided that automatically downloads all BeyondPlanck input data to a user-specified directory, together with the parameter files that are needed to run the code. - 4.
-Community-based support environment we have established a web-based discussion forum27 dedicated to end-to-end analysis where interested parties may share experiences and discuss issues.
-All participation in this forum is of course voluntary, with no expectations of either commitments or guarantees from any participant, but the hope is that the forum will grow into a useful and active discussion platform for anything from bugs and code development issues to high-level scientific questions.
+- Cmake compilation easy compilation is supported through the Cmake environment; required external libraries are automatically downloaded and compiled. - Data downloader a Python-based tool is provided that automatically downloads all BEYONDPLANCK input data to a user-specified directory, together with the parameter files that are needed to run the code. - 4.
+Community-based support environment we have established a web-based discussion forum dedicated to end-to-end analysis where interested parties may share experiences and discuss issues.
+All participation in this forum is of course voluntary, with no expectations of either commitments or guarantees from any participant, but the hope is that the forum will grow into a useful and active discussion platform for anything from bugs and code development issues to highlevel scientific questions.

-In addition, all main results (both full chain files and selected post-processed posterior mean and standard deviation maps) are available from the BeyondPlanck homepage, 28 and eventually through the Planck Legacy Archive.
-29 For further details regarding the reproducibility aspects of the work, we refer the interested reader to Gerakakis et al. (2020).
+In addition, all main results (both full chain files and selected post-processed posterior mean and standard deviation maps) are available from the BEYONDPLANCK homepage, and eventually through the Planck Legacy Archive.
+For further details regarding the reproducibility aspects of the work, we refer the interested reader to Gerakakis et al. (2020).